 - iFolks with 3D Touch, a light touch is all you need

 - No 3D Touch?
-No problem, just use a firm and long touch is what you need
+No problem, use a firm and long touch–that’s what it needs to work

 - Restart (also called force closing) the Messages app by double tapping the Home button (or swiping up the Home Gesture Bar) and then swipe up to force quit the app.
 As an FYI, no data or messages are lost when restarting.
 Once closed, wait 10-20 seconds and then open the Messages app again